shafiqulsazu/Prime17Cipher/README.md

 **Key:**A positive integer k (e.g., 17), used to generate a sequence of prime numbers.

-**Prime Sequence:**For a key kkk, generate the first nnn prime numbers, where nnn is the length of the plaintext.For example, for k=17, use primes like 2, 3, 5, 7, 11, etc.
+**Prime Sequence:**For a key k, generate the first n prime numbers, where n is the length of the plaintext.For example, for k=17, use primes like 2, 3, 5, 7, 11, etc.

 **Encryption:**Each character in the plaintext is transformed using: